tjoyner/ofvioletsandlicorice/chapter19.md

 "Sooner rather than later.
 I have appointments in Tuscany and Veneto: I've stayed in Piedmont too long..." she looked Nicole in the eye and reached a hand towards hers, touching it gently.
 She said: "I don't think your father would let you come with me.
 I don't think so at all, but my invitation to Tokyo stands: whenever you want, whenever you can."

 Nicole turned her hand on its back and lightly squeezed that of Maria.
 She said slowly, in a low voice: "I wouldn't know exactly how to tell him...
 I'm going with you... now.
 He would say no, he's afraid of what my mother's reaction would be.
 And then it would be unfair of me not to stay with him.
-Lately we haven't seen each other much.
+Lately, we haven't seen each other much.
 Even if now I see him taken by this drama.
 Amalia and Giulio both seem crazy to me, and to you?"

 Maria shrugged, continuing to caress Nicole's palm with her fingertips.